The War Against the Chtorr: A Season for Slaughter (1993)

-Leading a patrol, Jim McCarthy is annoyed by a senior officer from Montreal who insisted on coming along but does not understand the gravity of the situation.
-In order to get him out of the way, McCarthy tricks him into thinking that the two of them had walked into the sensory network of a live shambler grove (a type of mobile Chtorran plant) and were likely to be eaten alive by the grove's residents.
-In reality, the grove looked dead, but the officer did not know this and agreed on record to cede all authority to McCarthy.
-While examining the grove, the scientists discover a massive womb-like structure beneath it that they theorize is the place where all the Chtorran life forms were formed when they fell to Earth.
-After being reprimanded by his commanding officer, McCarthy is sent on a mission to an area of the Amazon rainforest with some of the heaviest infestations anywhere.
-The mission commandeers a massive dirigible originally built as a pleasure craft before the invasion.
+Leading a routine patrol in Mexico, McCarthy is saddled with a senior officer from Quebec, who is both unqualified and unprepared.
+McCarthy tricks him into thinking that the two of them have walked into the sensory network of a live shambler grove (a type of mobile Chtorran "tree") and are likely to be eaten alive by the grove's residents.
+In reality, the grove is dormant, but the officer does not know this and agrees on publicly-broadcast record to resign his commission.
+This leads to a diplomatic and military upheaval, which in turn gets Jim booted as the science advisor from an upcoming expedition to Brazil, and replaced with Dwan Grodin, a woman with Down syndrome who has been intellectually enhanced with numerous brain implants.
+An enraged Jim immediately mounts a spontaneous expedition to examine the shambler grove, and discovers a massive womb-like structure beneath it that he theorizes is the place where all the Chtorran life forms were formed after they fell to Earth.
+The expedition gets left to die in another pink Chtorran blizzard by a vengeful General and his aide, but is rescued by an unknown benefactor, probably due to the important new information uncovered.
+After getting chewed out in person by Uncle Ira, McCarthy is still sent on the mission to the Amazon rainforest, which is home to some of the heaviest Chtorran infestations on the planet; to deal with the political problems, Jim resigns his commission and is re-hired as an "Indian Scout."
+The mission has commandeered a massive dirigible originally built as a pleasure craft before the invasion, and paint it to resemble a worm.
 Aboard the ship, McCarthy and Tirelli finally marry.
-When trying to figure out a way of communication with the worms via flashing lights, the team accidentally sets off a Chtorran war where the worms battle each other in a massive slaughter.
-On the way home the flight crew realize too late that Chtorran stingbugs have created too many holes in the helium chambers, causing a massive loss of lift gases.
-Quickly dumping cargo, the ship heads back to civilization as fast as possible but crashes while still several miles in Chtorran territory.
-Fearing that Liz is dead, Jim hears her voice on a radio briefly.
-To rescue her he contacts a government official, a woman with Down syndrome and brain implants who McCarthy correctly surmises is an unwitting member of the Telepathy Corps, and utilizes their communications network to request a search for Tirelli.
-Although Liz is eventually found, the book ends with everyone still awaiting rescue.
+Arriving at the target "mandala", the expedition beams the song of a different mandala into the witnessing mass of worms, which set off a horrific slaughter that destroys the entire colony; they also learn that captive humans in the Brazilian mandalas are being grotesquely transformed into (essentially) Chtorran cattle.
+Attempting to rescue some of these captives from another mandala, the crew realizes too late that Chtorran stingflys have chewed countless tiny holes into the "giant worm's" helium chambers in a futile attempt to lay eggs, causing a massive loss of lift gases.
+Frantically dumping cargo, the ship heads back to civilization as fast as possible but crashes while still deep in Chtorran territory.
+Separated from Liz, Jim hears her voice on a radio briefly.
+To rescue her, he uses Dwan, who McCarthy correctly surmises is an unwitting victim of the Telepathy Corps, and utilizes their communications network to mount a search for Tirelli.
+Liz is eventually found, and as the book ends, she and Jim are evacuated in a helicopter.